-All students enrolled in this course are expected to adhere to the UT Arlington Honor Code:
+Students enrolled all UT Arlington courses are expected to adhere to the UT Arlington Honor Code:

 I pledge, on my honor, to uphold UT Arlington's tradition of academic integrity, a tradition that values hard work and honest effort in the pursuit of academic excellence.
 I promise that I will submit only work that I personally create or contribute to group collaborations, and I will appropriately reference any work from other sources.
 I will follow the highest standards of integrity and uphold the spirit of the Honor Code.